ddnexus/pagy/docs/api/keyset.md

 !!!success IMPORTANT!

-Most of the UI constraints below can be avoided by using the [keyset_cached extra]() !!!
+Most of the UI constraints below can be avoided by using the [keyset_numeric extra]() !!!

 !!!warning With the standard keyset pagination technique...